Reknij/elerp/web/docs/tutorial/add-order.md

     - `Calibration Strict` is calibrating your inventory.
 It does the same thing as `Calibration` but it is strict!
 Change the specified product inventory to what you want, and other products will change to **zero**!
     - `Verification` is used to verify your inventory.
 Safe to use, nothing will happen.
     - `Verification Strict` is used to verify your inventory.
 But it is strict!
 Unspecified product inventory must **zero**.
 Safe to use, nothing will happen.
+- `Only Record` only records the order and does not perform any operations on the inventory.
 - `Order Category` is what category of order.
 For example, you can add `General` category for all general order.
 - `Warehouse` is which warehouse is processing this order.
 It will calculate the inventory of the target warehouse.
 - `Person Related` is which person related to this order.
 If you are a reseller, you can add your customer information before this.
 So this column is who placed the order.
 Otherwise, you can just add a person for "All Customers" and select this person